Tulsa Welding School Tuition and Fees: Full 2026 Cost Breakdown

 welding program tuition costs

-This brings the total estimated cost for the Welding Specialist program, including all fees, to approximately $23,650.
+All together, the total estimated cost for the Welding Specialist program comes to about $23,650.

 Breakdown of Additional Fees